 A: Your breast may be slightly tender, and you may experience some bruising at the biopsy site.
 Typically, most women can resume many of their normal activities the same day as the procedure.
 Your doctor will advise you of post-biopsy procedure care.

 Stereotactic, Ultrasound and MRI guided biopsies

 - Stereotactic breast biopsies: You will lie on a padded table on your stomach, and your breast will be placed through an opening in the top of the table.
-Some compression will be required to maintain proper positioning during the procedure.
-Our radiologist will utilize a specialized computer to guide the biopsy device/needle to the lesion and remove small tissue samples from the area of concern.
+Some compression will be required to maintain proper positioning.
+Our radiologist will utilize a specialized computer to guide the biopsy device/needle to the lesion and remove small tissue samples.

 - Ultrasound-guided biopsies: You will lie on a padded table on their back.
 This procedure utilizes sound waves to assist the radiologist with placing a special biopsy needle into the breast lesion.

 - MRI-guided biopsies: You will lie on a padded table on your stomach.
-Their breast will be placed through an opening in the top of the table.
+We will place the breast through an opening in the top of the table.
 The technologist will position the breast to localize the area of concern.
-Some compression will be required to maintain proper positioning during the procedure.
+Some compression will be required to maintain proper positioning.
 A needle is placed into the breast lesion under MRI guidance.
 Our radiologist will remove small tissue samples from the area of concern.